MQuaresma/AdventOfCode/README.md

 Completing the Advent of Code challenges in C

-Suggestions on how I can make my could more efficient are welcome. :)
+Suggestions on how I can make my code more efficient are welcome. :)